Disloyalty to the Union

 In mid-1861, the Democrats were a helpless minority in the Republican-controlled Senate.
 Shortly after the inglorious rout of Union troops at the first Battle of Bull Run, Thomas Lincoln, a Texas arms merchant, was captured by federal forces as he attempted to cross into Confederate territory.
 Lincoln's captors found among his possessions the following letter, dated March 1, 1861, from Jesse Bright to "His Excellency Jefferson Davis, President of the Confederation of States":

 Allow me to introduce to your acquaintance my friend, Thomas B. Lincoln of Texas.
 He visits your capital mainly to dispose of what he regards a great improvement in fire-arms.
 I recommend him to your favorable consideration as a gentleman of the first respectability, and reliable in every respect.

-In the following months before the Senate convened for the second session of the Thirty-seventh Congress, Washington was rife with speculation as to Bright's likely fate at the hands of his Republican Senate colleagues.
+In the following months before the Senate convened for the second session of the 37th Congress, Washington was rife with speculation as to Bright's likely fate at the hands of his Republican Senate colleagues.
 Over the years, he had denounced those who equated abolitionism with loyalty to the Union.
 He believed that the rupture in the Union would be only temporary and that military force would have little effect in healing the break.
-Clearly, Bright was vulnerable in a Senate whose majority feared the influence of southern sympathizers in the national government.
+Clearly, Bright was vulnerable in a Senate whose majority feared the influence of Southern sympathizers in the national government.